Last Updated on May 23, 2020

 We’re all about easy here at HealthyGreenSavvy, and I can’t think of anything easier than growing rhubarb!
 Like magic, this gorgeous plant emerges every spring, no matter how many feet of snow may have buried it in the 5-6 months of Minnesota’s winter.

-Here’s what you need to know to grow your very own rhubarb — plus many reasons you’d want to!
+Here’s what you need to know about growing rhubarb — plus many reasons you’d want to!

 As a time-strapped gardener, I lean hard on perennial food plants, which do their thing with precious little intervention.
 I make sure they’re watered, and I feed them some compost from time to time, but other than that, they do all the work and we get all the reward.
 Not very fair, I suppose, but such a great deal for the busy gardener!